apache/metron/metron-analytics/metron-profiler-spark/README.md

 #### `--timestampfield`

-When utilising profiles stored in zookeeper the user will need to specify which data field to utilising for event time information.
+Specifies which data field to utilising for event time information.
+The field to use for event time is usually stored as part of the profile.
+It can be overridden via this setting.

 #### `--config`